the-development/thedevelopment/_posts/2013-12-02-jeff-martin.md

 ## Let's get to know you first.
 Tell us about yourself.

-I'm a frontend web developer and designer who likes to take up projects and create the most random things (like this website).
+I'm a software developer who likes to take up projects and create the most random things (like this website).
 I spent my education years studying OOP languages like Java, but nowadays I like to focus on web development, UI design, and sometimes, mobile development.
 I find it super fun to work on the bleeding edge of software development and design.
 I love open source, so naturally, I'm a heavy user of [GitHub](http://github.com/jeffxmn).
 I also often use [Twitter](https://twitter.com/jeffxmn), and sometimes write stuff on [Medium](http://medium.com/@jeffxmn).

 When I'm not coding, I take pictures and post them on my [500px](http://500px.com/jeffxmn) account.
 Ironically, I think I'm terrible at doing interviews.
 I never know what to say and how to say it.
 You have no idea how long it took to write this one.